lightward/mechanic-tasks/docs/bulk-run-shopify-flow-on-historical-data/README.md

 ## Documentation

 Do you wish Shopify Flow workflows could run on historical data?
-While they can now!
+Now they can! :D

-This task queries your orders and calls Shopify Flow for each order returned.
+This task queries your orders, and calls Shopify Flow for each order returned.
 You can optionally provide a date range to limit the orders to be processed.
 If provided, these dates must be in this format *YYYY-MM-DD*.

+It includes a flag value, intended to help Flow workflows identify the Mechanic order triggers that are relevant, ignoring those that are not.
+The flag value _only_ has significance if there are Flow workflows looking for its value, using workflow conditions.
+A Flow condition for this purpose might read like, _if User string is equal to 'mechanic-import'_.

-To process Products or Customers, update the bulk operation query in the code and update Mechanic Flow action to send `product_id` or `customer_id`.
+This task is written to process orders, but can be modified to process products or customers.
+To make a change like this, open the task code, and update the bulk operation to query for the right resources.
+Then, update the Flow action to send `product_id` or `customer_id` as appropriate, instead of `order_id`.

 ## Installing this task